Bwong99/Aptura/README.md

 ---

 Features Coming Soon
-- 📜 Infinite scroll Wheel - Explore or revisit older posts on the home page
+- 📜 Explore or revisit older posts on the home page

 ---